 Not many know of this patch of land floating in Michigan’s Lake Huron, and we’re not surprised.
 With only 500 year-round residents, it’s maintained a throwback small-town feel that’s part of its Americana charm.

-Most visit for the restaurant scene, which you can sample for yourself at Pink Pony (the bistro burger and rum runner are favorites) and the standout lunch buffet at the Grand Hotel.
-For a nightcap and live tunes, hit up Cupola Bar.
+Most visit for the restaurant scene, which you can sample for yourself at Pink Pony (the bistro burger is a crowd favorite).
+Sipping a rum cocktail in the sun here is just about the loveliest way to spend a lazy afternoon.

 Oahu, Hawaii